Hello there, music lovers! Signing up for Bass Clarinet lessons and want to know what it is? You are at the right place then.

-When someone thinks about a clarinet or mentions it, only the regular Bb clarinet comes to mind.
+Only the regular Bb clarinet comes to mind when someone thinks about a clarinet or mentions it.
 However, many different types produce different tones of music.

-While a professional can identify each one separately, someone who is not familiar with the clarinet family won’t be able to do so.
-For them, here is a list of different members of the clarinet family ranging from E flat clarinets to Contra Bass clarinets.
+While a professional can identify each one separately, someone unfamiliar with the clarinet family won’t be able to do so.
+So for them, here is a list of different members of the clarinet family ranging from E flat clarinets to Contra Bass clarinets.

 • E-Flat Clarinets: These clarinets are the smallest in size and slightly shorter than the regular ones.
 And their keys are narrower.

-E-flat clarinets produce a shrill and sharp tone and, requires specific technical skills and the best hearing capabilities to be correct played.
+E-flat clarinets produce a shrill and sharp tone and require specific technical skills and the best hearing capabilities to be correctly played.

-• A & B Flat Clarinets: Also, more commonly referred to as the ‘soprano’ clarinets, these are the more common forms.
+• A & B Flat Clarinets: These are the more common forms, more commonly referred to as the ‘soprano’ clarinets.

 • Alto Clarinets: A slightly developed form of the basset horn, these clarinets have a striking similarity of structure to those.

 The iconic bending barrel in these is usually created from metal.
-The more moderate tone is producing clarinets, these are mostly used in harmonic and symphony bands.
+The more moderate tone produces clarinets.
+These are primarily used in harmonic and symphony bands.

 • Contrabass Clarinets: Essentially the largest one of the lot.
-These are scarce kinds which are not frequently used.
-This instrument with its dark tone finds its use in the special effects zone of professional bands and other ensembles.
+These are scarce kinds that are not frequently used.
+With its dark tone, this instrument finds its use in the special effects zone of professional bands and other ensembles.

-To sum up, the bass clarinet is a pretty great bass instrument for beginners as well as professional clarinet players.
-A seemingly great instrument to use in orchestras and bands, bass clarinet deserves all the popularity they get.
+To sum up, the bass clarinet is a pretty excellent bass instrument for beginners and professional clarinet players.
+A seemingly great instrument to use in orchestras and bands, the bass clarinet deserves all the popularity they get.

-Learning to play the clarinet won’t be such a bad idea, isn’t it?
-Plus you have all the necessary information right here.
+Learning to play the clarinet won’t be such a bad idea.
+Plus, you have all the necessary information right here.